The Shield of Honor: Plot

 This film opens with veteran police officers Dan MacDowell (Ralph Lewis), and his son Jack MacDowell (Neil Hamilton) attending a ceremony.
 The event is celebrating the addition of a new airplane to the law enforcement group.
 Jack MacDowell will become the police plane's first flying officer.
 Also, participating in the celebration is Gwen O'Day (Dorothy Gulliver).
 She is the daughter of a wealthy jeweler named Howard O'Day (Fred Esmelton).
 Gwen is chosen to christen the new police plane with a bottle of Champaign.
 During the christening, Jack MacDowell develops a fascination for beautiful Gwen.
 The feeling is mutual.
 The celebration culminates with a review of the force.

 After the ceremony's conclusion, we find another major jewel robbery that has happened in the city.
 We further discover that only O'Day's customers were the victims of burglaries.
 Somehow, all the robberies trace back to the O'Day jewelry store.
 All the thieves remain unsolved.
 Howard is determined to solve these crimes but can't make any headway on his own.
 Howard asks Jack MacDowell if he can do a police investigation of the diamond thefts.
 Gwen overhears her father's request and secretly asks if she can assist too.

 Meanwhile, Dan MacDowell turns sixty-five.
 Under police department regulations, this is the mandatory age of retirement from the police force.
 Dan is forced to retire.
 Even though he is retired, Dan still wants to be involved in law enforcement.
 Howard O'Day gives Dan a security job at the jewelry store.
 He is the new night watchman.

 Jack and Gwen continue to hunt for clues about the jewel thefts.
 In addition to his watchman duties, Dan MacDowell is also assisting in detective work.
 After investigating several clues, Jack whittles his suspect list down to one man, Howard's business advisor, Robert Chandler, played by Nigel Barrie.
-But Jack and Gwen still haven't gathered enough evidence to press charges.
+But Jack and Gwen still have not gathered enough evidence to press charges.